-“The value and the impact of a single employee is now potentially much greater,” notes Peter Draper, Shiftboard vice president of customer success.
+“The value and the impact of a single employee are now potentially much greater,” notes Peter Draper, Shiftboard vice president of customer success.
 “On occasion, [companies] have to shut down a production line because the one employee with a [specific] set of skills is not available.”

 Beyond the large numbers of retiring Baby Boomers and stressed out and disgruntled employees looking for work elsewhere, another driver of the shrinking working population is simply that fewer young people are attracted to manufacturing jobs.
 There’s a perception that manufacturing jobs offer limited advancement and training opportunities and that work-life balance is a constant struggle in those careers.
 Educational programs geared toward production jobs are seeing lower enrollments, too, further limiting manufacturers’ ability to attract younger talent (and limiting the opportunity to shift negative employment perceptions).